gabrielzohrob/ImageSearch-HistogramIntersection/README.md

 # ImageSearch-HistogramIntersection
-Repository for the University of Ottawa's CSI2520 Winter 2024 project on image similarity search using color histogram intersections, showcasing various programming paradigms.
+This repository houses the complete suite of programs for the similarity image search project from the CSI2520 Programming Paradigms course at the University of Ottawa, Winter 2024.
+It focuses on a search algorithm using color histogram intersections to identify similar images based on visual content.
+The project explores various programming paradigms, enhancing the understanding and efficiency of image comparison techniques in digital image processing.
+Languages used: Java, Prolog.
+Golang, Scheme.